mohammadreza76/poem-generator-with-deep-learning/README.md

 # poem-generator-with-deep-learning
-In this project,I want to make model for generate poem like Attar of Nishapur
+In this project,I want to make model for generate poem like naser khosro.